Robby-Rafky/NLP_Coursework/README.md

-NLP Coursework

-Trainina a model to understand longform and abbreviated text from accompanying identifier tokens.
+Training a model to understand longform and abbreviated text from accompanying identifier tokens.

 Examples of Data Analysis Results: